 But your advertising and your brand won’t reach customers on this emotional level without the connections that happen behind the scenes.
 It takes a sophisticated interplay of data and technology to give you a complete view of who your customers are and how to get their attention.
 This digital combination helps you easily identify and purchase media from the plug sockets your customers visit most.
 And it gives you a better understanding of how your TV and digital ads perform so you can fine-tune and deliver ads that resonate, every time.

-The problem is, for many organizations, these connections are broken, resulting in backend inefficiencies and confusing customer experiences.
-When brands can finally link their audiences, ad inventory, and performance data together, they’ll spend less time dealing with complex media processes, and more time connecting with customers.
+The problem is, for many organisations, these connections are broken, resulting in backend inefficiencies and confusing customer experiences.
+When brands can finally link their audiences, ad inventory and performance data together, they’ll spend less time dealing with complex media processes and more time connecting with customers.

 There’s no shortage of data out there to help you piece together your own ideal audience segments.
 But because that data comes from so many different places, getting a complete view of your customers can seem like a pipe dream.

 One industry that’s taking off in this area is travel and hospitality.
 During a 2016 Adobe Summit presentation, IBMiX Partner Melissa Lemberg showed travel brands how to use third-party data on personality traits to deliver unique ad experiences to customers.
 She told the tale of two travellers — Jenna and Sarah.
 By combining social data with psychographic insights, advertisers could predict Jenna’s personality as highly neurotic with low levels of agreeableness, enabling them to send special offers to make her travel experience more comfortable, like upgrade options and clubhouse access.
 Using this same combination of data and insights, they could see that Sarah was an extrovert with high levels of openness and would likely enjoy offers for quick getaways and faraway holidays, appealing to her sense of adventure.